FarhansRepository/API-News-Explorer/README.md

 ### Prerequisites
 This project requires the user to have API Key and endpoint(URL).
 Acquiring these is a simple process and directions for this can be found with a simple web search.

+### Getting Started
+This project requires local execution.
+Therefore, to run this project, one can simply download the raw files and run them locally.